 To date she has undergone 2 consultations.
 Between consultations she is taking herbal remedies and orchid essences as well as Omega 3 for brain health and vitamin D. The orchid essences were to address the anger at herself and to re-balance the victim and saboteur archetypes that are both running negative patterns affecting her behaviour.
 Naturopathic advice included:

-2. The mental health and medical teams are treating the symptoms of her condition trying to provide her some quality of life while stabilising anxiety and chronic depression.
-Comment on the approach?
+- The mental health and medical teams are treating the symptoms of her condition trying to provide her some quality of life while stabilising anxiety and chronic depression.
+Any comments on this approach?

-5. Treating any dis-ease requires consideration and treatment of both the emotional underlying factor as well as the physical condition/symptoms?
-What is your opinion?
+- Treating any dis-ease requires consideration and treatment of both the emotional underlying factor as well as the physical condition/symptoms?
+What do you believe was the main trigger to her severe depression?

-8. If you were the manager/HR manager who informed this client of their redundancy would you do anything differently?
+- If you were the manager/HR manager nominated to inform this employee of their redundancy would you do anything differently?

 Add new comment